If you had to sum up Sales in just one term, it probably would be “the sales funnel.” This notoriously tossed-around word is the heart of Sales.

 The answer ultimately depends on how you apply the sales funnel metaphor to your actual business operations and sales processes — as well as marketing efforts directed at driving new leads into the funnel.
 We’re going to get into the specifics of this very shortly, but at a birds-eye view, the sales funnel is important because it helps you:

 - Understand exactly what your customers go through before purchasing

 - Track where your leads are in the funnel

 - Create better, more targeted marketing

 Do you need a sales funnel?

-The answer to this question is a resounding yes.
-It’s critical, not only to upping your sales performance, but to knowing how to construct a sales pipeline in your Work OS, like this one in monday.com.
+Developing your sales funnel is critical, not only to increase sales performance.
+But how can you visualize your sales funnel?
+It’s critical to learn how to construct your sales pipeline in your work OS, like this one on monday.com.